Counties Manukau Health Needs Assessment & Service Co-ordination (NASC)

 All Needs Assessment referrals are processed through Community Central.

-Community Central is the referral co-ordination centre for Community Health Teams.
+Community Central is the referral co-ordination centre for the Community Health Service.

 - People over 65 years of age who have an age-related disability (Needs Assessment and Service Co-ordination 'NASC')